YOU CAN HELP YOURSELF

 And remember to have fun!
 It’s easy to forget when work absorbs so much of daily lives.
 Humour, laughter, smiling is a great stress reliever, and proven good for well-being.

 Change ‘cope’ to ‘manage’.
 Although the definition of cope is ‘deal effectively with something difficult’ & ‘have the capacity to deal successfully with’, its sound, and physiological impact somehow has a positive/negative vibe.
 It has connotations with struggling, just about managing.
 ‘Managing’ has positive/positive affect, somehow sounds more uplifting – puts ourselves (back) in control.
 Try it!
+Check out your own reactions to both words.

 Remember choice – Often we think we have no choice, but what we’re indirectly focusing on is the consequence of the choice rather than the choice itself.
 Plus, sometimes things happen we have no control over, but we do have choice how we manage it.